jelly star

 This program enables people with an acquired brain injury to live outside of institutions by providing community-based, non-medical services.
 Individuals must be eligible for services through either the Connecticut Department of Social Services, ABI Medicaid Waiver or the Department of Mental Health and Addiction Services ABI.

-This service provides settings for adults with serious mental illness to interact socially in a recovery-orientated environment.
-Vocational assessment, job placement and coaching, peer support and social and recreational activities are offered to empower individuals to develop skills that lead to gainful employment in the larger community.
+With locations in Manchester and Enfield, The Hubs are places of hope and healing where adults who receive services at CHR can interact socially in a recovery-oriented environment.
+Vocational assessment, job placement and coaching, peer support, and social and recreational activities are offered to empower individuals to develop skills that lead to gainful employment in the larger community.
 Individuals are referred to this program through other programs within the CHR system.

 Supported Employment Services